-SSD cache or as it’s correctly termed, SSD caching, is a data management mechanism developed by Intel in the early 2010s that uses a small solid-state drive as a cache for a generally larger hard disc drive.
+SSD cache, or as it’s correctly termed, SSD caching, is a data management system developed by Intel in the early 2010s that uses a small solid-state drive as a cache for a generally larger hard disc drive.

-A cache is hardware or software memory designed to store commonly used data for easy, fast access.
-In the case of CPUs, the cache consists of flash memory that is faster to access than standard system RAM, while browser caches store components from frequently visited sites so that they load quicker negating the need to retrieve data across the internet from the hosting server.
+A cache is hardware or software memory designed to store regularly used data for easy, fast access.
+In the case of CPUs, the cache consists of flash memory that is faster to access than standard system RAM, while browser caches store components from frequently visited sites so that they load quicker, eliminating the need to retrieve data across the internet from the hosting server.

 SSD Caching Compatibility

 Intel coined the SSD caching technology Smart Response Technology (SRT), and the proprietary iteration of the mechanism is only available on SRT-ready motherboards with Intel chipsets.

 To make matters worse, Intel doesn’t run the technology of all its chipsets, which limits the hardware configurations the user can expect to have, while still being able to run SSD caching.